Lab 005: Expanding and Managing Disk Storage

 Steps

-RESOURCE_GROUP=$(az group list --query "[?contains(name, 'kml')].name" --output tsv)
+RESOURCE_GROUP=$(az group list --query "[?contains(name, 'kml')].name | [0]" --output tsv)

 DISK_NEW_SIZE=64

-OS_DISK_NAME = $(az vm show \
+OS_DISK_NAME=$(az vm show \

---resource-group $RESOURCE_GROUP \
+--resource-group "$RESOURCE_GROUP" \

---name datacenter-vm \
+--name "$VM_NAME" \

 --query "storageProfile.osDisk.name" \

--o tsv)
+--output tsv)

-VM_PUBLIC_IP=$(az vm list-ip-addresses --resource-group $RESOURCE_GROUP --name $VM_NAME --query "[].virtualMachine.network.publicIpAddresses[0].ipAddress" --output tsv)
+VM_PUBLIC_IP=$(az vm list-ip-addresses --resource-group "$RESOURCE_GROUP" --name "$VM_NAME" --query "[].virtualMachine.network.publicIpAddresses[0].ipAddress" --output tsv)

-az vm stop --resource-group MyResourceGroup --name $VM_NAME
+az vm stop --resource-group "$RESOURCE_GROUP" --name "$VM_NAME"

 az disk update \

---resource-group $RESOURCE_GROUP \
+--resource-group "$RESOURCE_GROUP" \

---name $OS_DISK_NAME \
+--name "$OS_DISK_NAME" \

---size-gb $DISK_NEW_SIZE
+--size-gb "$DISK_NEW_SIZE"

-az vm start --resource-group MyResourceGroup --name $VM_NAME
+az vm start --resource-group "$RESOURCE_GROUP" --name "$VM_NAME"

-# Create a new 64GiB data disk:
+# Create and attach new 64GiB data disk

 az disk create \

---resource-group $RESOURCE_GROUP \
+--resource-group "$RESOURCE_GROUP" \

---name $NEW_DISKNAME \
+--name "$NEW_DISK_NAME" \

 --size-gb 64 \